wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

  </details>

-**Now:you can use those EFI file to boot both catalina and bigsur now.it works stably.**
+**Now:you can use those EFI files to boot both catalina and bigsur now.it works stably.**

 <details>
 <summary>⭐️click this to check how macos works on matebook 13</summary>